 Master of Science in Project Management

-Anderson's Master of Science in Project Management (MSPM) is a 30-hour program that you can complete online or on campus.
-The Master of Science program is designed for students interested in advanced-career technical or managerial roles in project controls, project management and program management in the private or public sector.
+Anderson's MS in Project Management (MSPM) is a 30-hour online or on-campus program.
+The master's in project management degree is designed for students interested in technical or managerial roles in project controls, project management and program management.

-Courses count as formal education credit required to take the Project Management Professional (PMP) Certification offered through the Project Management Institute (PMI).
+Courses count as the education credit required to take the Project Management Professional (PMP) Certification offered through the Project Management Institute (PMI).

 Master of Project Management Degree Snapshot